 The Canon PIXMA TR4720 is the updated version of the Canon PIXMA TR4520.
 The two printers perform very similarly.
 The TR4520 has a lower cost-per-print and a higher page yield for both black and color documents.
 On the other hand, the TR4720 has a slightly faster printing speed.
 Both printers have scanners with an automatic document feeder, but neither can perform duplex scanning.

-The Canon PIXMA TR4720 is an overall better-performing printer compared to the Canon PIXMA TS3520.
-The TR4720 is better for monochrome printing since it has a somewhat higher black page yield and a cheaper black text document cost-per-print.
+The Canon PIXMA TR4720 is an overall better-performing printer than the Canon PIXMA TS3520.
+The TR4720 is better for monochrome printing as it has a slightly higher black page yield and a lower cost-per-print for black-only printing.
 Also, it has an automatic document feeder, built-in fax, and can automatically print double-sided.
-On the other hand, the TS3520 is better for color prints and since it has a better color page yield and a much cheaper cost-per-print for color documents and photos.
-Unfortunately, the TS3520 produces worse-looking photos, and it has a narrower color gamut.
+As for the photo printing quality, the TR4720 has a wider color gamut and produces better-looking photos.
+On the other hand, the TS3520 has a better color page yield and a much cheaper cost-per-print for color documents and photos.

 The Canon PIXMA TR4720 and the Epson WorkForce WF-2850 are both budget printers designed for a home office.
 The Canon is a better choice for photo printing since its images look much more detailed, and its colors are more accurate.
 On the other hand, the Epson is better for printing documents since it has a higher page yield and a cheaper cost-per-print, though its black cartridge cost is more expensive.
 Also, it prints and scans faster, so you don't have to wait as long for your documents to be ready.